AuthentiqID/omniauth-authentiq/README.md

 end
 ```

 # Scopes

+Authentiq gives you the capability to request certain data like name, email and address from the Authentiq ID app.
+After the user consents, this information will be shared during authentication.
-Authentiq gives you the capability to request various data from the user.
-This is done by adding the scope parameters to the basic usage.
+Requesting specific information or "scopes" as done by adding the scope parameters to the basic usage.

-Depending on your implementation, you may need to declare the redirect_uri parameter
+Depending on your implementation, you may also need to declare the redirect_uri parameter

 ```ruby
 use OmniAuth::Builder do